Icinga/icingaweb2/doc/installation.md

 ### <a id="installing-from-package-example"></a> Installing Icinga Web 2

 You can install Icinga Web 2 by using your distribution's package manager to install the `icingaweb2` package.
 Below is a list with examples for various distributions.
+The additional package `icingacli` is necessary for being able to follow further steps in this guide.

 Debian and Ubuntu:
 ````
-apt-get install icingaweb2
+apt-get install icingaweb2 icingacli
 ````

 RHEL, CentOS and Fedora:
 ````
-yum install icingaweb2
+yum install icingaweb2 icingacli
 ````

 SLES and openSUSE:
 ````
-zypper install icingaweb2
+zypper install icingaweb2 icingacli
 ````

 ### <a id="preparing-web-setup-from-package"></a> Preparing Web Setup